Declassified UK: History

 Declassified UK was set up in 2019 by Matt Kennard and Mark Curtis and was at first hosted on the website of the Daily Maverick, an independent South African website, before launching a standalone website on 20 September 2021.
 Kennard is an investigative journalist and author who has previously written for news outlets such as The Guardian, the Financial Times, openDemocracy and The Intercept, usually focusing on Britain's role on the international stage.
 Curtis is a historian and journalist who has written extensively about post-Second World War period foreign policy of the British government, publishing numerous works on the subject.
 Declassifieds chief reporter is Phil Miller, an investigative journalist, author and filmmaker whose book Keenie Meenie explores the history of Keenie Meenie Services, a British mercenary organization.

-Board members at Declassified include South African former MP Andrew Feinstein and former Guardian security editor and defence correspondent Richard Norton-Taylor; its advisors include former Guardian associate foreign editor Victoria Brittain, activist and musician Lowkey, American journalist Glenn Greenwald and Italian journalist Stefania Maurizi.
+Board members at Declassified include South African former MP Andrew Feinstein, activist Kate Hudson, businessman Cecil Hetherington and former Guardian security editor and defence correspondent Richard Norton-Taylor; its advisors include Stella Assange, former Guardian associate foreign editor Victoria Brittain, activist and musician Lowkey, American journalist Glenn Greenwald and Italian journalist Stefania Maurizi.

 Its website says: "The 'mainstream' UK media is not uncovering the reality of Britain's role in the world and the public is being largely kept in the dark.
 This means that governments are not being held to account for their policies.
 The problem is not just with the UK's right-wing, billionaire-owned media but also with its more 'liberal' outlets and the BBC, the most popular source of news for the British public.
 The British media are less and less mainstream – and are if anything becoming even more embedded in the establishment, regularly amplifying extremist policies that support war, human rights abusers and corporations contributing to catastrophic climate change.
 The government publishes key information on its policies virtually every day which is often very revealing.
 But only a tiny proportion of this is ever covered in the establishment media.
 Those journalists choose not to cover it, or else don't care.
 We do.
 However, much remains hidden.
 Britain's culture of secrecy is deeply embedded in Whitehall.
 This means that numerous government policies are hidden from the same public who should be able to hold a government to account in a democracy.
 These hidden policies often need to be exposed, and the secret state challenged."

-Exclusives
+Ministry of Defence media blacklisting

 In August 2020, Declassified published a story about a British soldier, Ahmed Al-Batati, being investigated by the Royal Military Police for protesting UK arms sales to Saudi Arabia.
 British missiles, fighter jets and bombs have been used in the Saudi Arabian-led intervention in Yemen since 2015.